Plumsail/forms-docs/Public/how-to/excel-datatable.rst

 Excel Table
 --------------------------------------------------
 In this example, we are using *OneDrive for Business* as storage for our Excel file.
-When you create an Excel Online file in Office365, it's automatically stored there.
+When you create an Excel Online file in Office 365, it's automatically stored there.
 We've created Orders.xlsx file and added table to it:

 |pic2|